sumitdebnath2002/QuickShow/README.md

 ## 📖 About The Project

-CineSync is a full-stack web application designed to modernize the movie ticket booking experience.
+QuickShow is a full-stack web application designed to modernize the movie ticket booking experience.
 This project provides a user-friendly interface for browsing movies, viewing showtimes, and booking seats effortlessly.

 The project is architected with a separation of frontend client and backend server, ensuring better scalability and maintainability.